BinaryIgor/blog/README.md

 # Blog

 A blog with self-made static site generator, analytics and other tools.
-Simple, yet powerful!
+Simple yet powerful!

 Requirements:
  * node 20+